martinfou/prompt-vault/README.md

 - **Works Offline**: Everything runs locally in your browser.
 No internet?
 No problem.

 ### 💎 **Powerful Organization**
-- **27 Pre-built Templates**: Hit the ground running with professional prompts for CRISPE, Elavis, and SPARC frameworks.
+- **47 Pre-built Templates**: Hit the ground running with professional prompts covering 24 frameworks including CRISPE, Elavis, SPARC, RISEN, PGTC, RTF, RACE, TAG, STAR, CLEAR, SMART, RIDE, PROMPT, TAP, CARE, COSTAR, Chain-of-Thought, 5C Framework, Tree-of-Thought, Zero-Shot/Few-Shot, AI-Aided Clinical Reasoning, GOLD, PEACE, Reflective Writing, and TACT.
 - **Smart Categorization**: Organize prompts by project, role, or any system that works for you.
 - **Flexible Tagging**: Find exactly what you need with multi-tag filtering and instant search.